20-Feb-2017, 23:29 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and her characteristic approach to life.The rich array of individual abilities and potentials portrayed in Jacqueline's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to her alone.
 This mysterious "something" is already at work within Jacqueline, helping her to develop her personality along the lines which are healthiest and most natural to her. [..]
-Yet she also possesses a powerful imagination, and there is likely to be a certain tension between these two sides of her developing personality which would benefit from the support and understanding of those around her.
-You may find that this imaginative but unpredictable [...]
+She has an innately helpful and conscientious nature, and is therefore likely to be very eager to please others a lovely quality which will inevitably earn appreciation and love, but which may also be taken for granted or even abused by those who forget that she is not [...]
 III.
 The Characters in the Story

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future